What is Single Source of Truth (SSOT)? – Importance, Principles, Examples, Barriers

 Single source of truth data management is essential because it allows businesses to make better decisions based on data that is easily accessible.
 When data is scattered across multiple departments or databases, it can be challenging to compile and use.

-As it collects all the data in one place, making it easy to find and use.
+It collects all the data in one place, making it easy to find and use.
 In another way, it is a centralized location of various data.
 As a result, it leads to better decision-making.

 How do we achieve a single source of truth?